Is that fair?

-Input: “What about the other side's debt?”
+Input: “What about when the other side ...?”

 Justina’s response: This is whataboutism.
 The current topic is [Specific Point].
 Please address the core claim first.

 But most of our discussions are just spinning in circles on forums built for outrage and entertainment — anything but making sense of things.
 Meanwhile, issues like affordability, losing jobs to AI and automation, ever-rising healthcare costs, heightened political violence, and increasing executive overreach keep piling up, while people with good ideas keep getting ignored.
-As long as discussions keep spinning in circles, there’s no way to weed about bad ideas from good ones and come up with a plan — and without a plan, there's nothing to enforce and nothing to hold anyone accountable to.
+As long as discussions keep spinning in circles, there’s no way to weed out bad ideas from good ones and come up with a plan — and without a plan, there's nothing to enforce and nothing to hold anyone accountable to.
 There's just complaints.
 Loud and forceful, but still just complaints.

 Ready to jump in?